UU-Human-Evolution/1MB438/Lab_0.2.scripts.md

 ## Bonus exercise 1

-Maths and programming are usually a very good combination, so many of the examples of programming you'll see involve some kind of maths.
+Math and programming are usually a very good combination, so many of the examples of programming you'll see involve some kind of math.
 Now we will write a loop that will calculate the factorial of a number.
-As [wikipedia will tell you](https://en.wikipedia.org/wiki/Factorial), "the factorial of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n", i.e. multiply all the integers, starting from 1, leading up to and including a number with each other.
+As [wikipedia will tell you](https://en.wikipedia.org/wiki/Factorial), *"the factorial of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n"*, i.e. multiply all the integers, starting from 1, leading up to and including a number with each other.

 The factorial of 5, written 5!, would be `1*2*3*4*5=120`.
 Doing this by hand would start taking its time even after a couple of steps, but since we know how to loop that should not be a problem anymore.